jordansissel/sysadvent/2011/11/article.md

 Here's what the
 [daily report looks like](http://www.hollenback.net/junk/rsnapshot-usage.txt).

-### In Practice
+## In Practice

 This backup system has now been running on the main server for about two years, with great success.
 In particular the ability for non-admins to recover files from the snapshots has been very popular.

-Initially we started with 2 500GB external drives in the rotation.
+Initially we started with two 500GB external drives in the rotation.
-After one year one of these drives failed, and space was getting a little tight, so we upgraded to 2TB drives.
+After one year, one of these drives failed, and space was getting a little tight, so we upgraded to 2TB drives.
 The modular nature of the automounted disk backups makes this change (and switching backup drives in general) very simple.
 All you need to tell an untrained